ejirocodes/vue3-otp-input/README.md

 ## Appendix

 This component is a rewite of the original [vue-otp-input](https://github.com/bachdgvn/vue-otp-input) component to support Vue 3.x and Vue Composition API.
-Feel free to use it in your project and .
+Feel free to use it in your project, report bugs and make PR 👏🏽.